Darkonmaze/SE-Watchdog/README.txt

-Thankyou for downloading My script.
+Thank you for downloading My script.

 **************************************************************************
 If you are updating WatchDog DO NOT copy over the configs